Affiliate Disclosure

-We restored grey, faded trim on six cars to see which products actually held up past the first car wash, and the Cerakote Trim Coat Kit came out on top for one simple reason: it lasts.
-Where dressings faded in weeks, this ceramic-style coating held its deep, even black for the better part of a year.
+Across thousands of owner reviews, the product buyers keep saying actually holds up past the first car wash is the Cerakote Trim Coat Kit, and it comes out on top for one simple reason: it lasts.
+Where dressings fade in weeks, reviewers report this ceramic-style coating holds its deep, even black for the better part of a year.
 If your goal is to fix your trim once and forget about it, this is the one.

 Trim restoration is the highest-impact job in detailing, and the product you choose decides whether the result lasts a fortnight or a year.
 Start with our trim restoration guide for the why, then use the ranked field below to pick the right product for how far gone your trim is.